How to test, adjust and balance HVAC systems

 a.
 Measurements

 i.
-TAB agency should provide all required instrumentation to obtain proper measurements calibrated to the tolerances specified in the referenced standards.
-Instruments shall be properly maintained and protected against damage.
+The TAB agency should provide all required instrumentation to obtain proper measurements calibrated to the tolerances specified in the referenced standards.
+The instruments shall be properly maintained and protected against damage.

 ii.
 All provided instruments should meet the requirements of this procedure.

 iii.
-Only those instruments which have the maximum field measuring accuracy and are best sited to the function being measured should be used.
+Only instruments with the maximum field measuring accuracy and best sited to the function being measured should be used.

 iv.
 Instruments for airflow measurements must be applied as recommended by the manufacturer.

-– Pilot Tube should be used to measure static and velocity pressure in the ductwork to determine the air stream velocity and, subsequently, air quantities in ducts using Digital or Inclined Manometers.
+– Pilot Tube should be used to measure static and velocity pressure in the ductwork to determine the air stream velocity and air quantities in ducts using Digital or Inclined Manometers.

-– Rotating Vane Anemometer could be used to measure air quantities at grilles, registers, and velocity across the filter and coil face areas.
+– A rotating Vane Anemometer could measure air quantities at grilles, registers, and velocity across the filter and coil face areas.

-– Hot wire Anemometers should be used to measure airflow in local hoods (may be used to measure velocity at grilles and register).
+– Hot wire Anemometers should be used to measure airflow in local hoods (they may also be used to measure velocity at grilles and registers).

-– Use the Flow Hood for proportional balance of the airflow between terminals (branches) for each Branch Main.
+– Use the Flow Hood to proportionally balance the airflow between terminals (branches) for each Branch Main.

 b.
 Measuring instruments